emotion-analysis-project/emotion-annotation-aggretaion/README.md

 - **text_id**: A unique identifier for the text sample.
 - **text_content**: The actual text content that needs to be classified for emotions.
 - **annotator_id**: A unique identifier for the annotator who provided the emotion labels for the given text sample.
 - **happy, sad, anger, fear, surprise, disgust, neutral**: These columns represent the emotion labels provided by the annotator.
 Each column contains a binary value (0 or 1) indicating the absence or presence of that particular emotion in the text sample, as perceived by the annotator.
-Note: A text can have multiple emotion (e.g., in the first example below, the first annotator has both happy and suprise).
+Note: A text can have multiple emotion (e.g., in the first example below, the first annotator has both happy and surprise).

 ### Example Dataset